 A borderless display has the power to hold a gorgeous IPS panel-type suspended in the air as if by magic.
 However the I2757FH monitor is not quite “borderless” in the truest sense of the term.
 There is a slight thin flat black border, so the glass does not extend edge-to-edge.
 Those of you who had hoped to achieve the floating image effect of the future, with plans of mounting this sucker on the wall (which is fabulous idea by BTW), should know a small, very unassuming border is present.

 Despite this I begrudging pressed on and was glad I did so.
 For a cost just above three c-note$, this one flaunts some notable specs.
-Again this is a 27inch width, IPS monitor, with a quick 5ms response time, 16.7 million display colors, 2million:1 dynamic contrast ratio over a max resolution of 1080p (1920×1080).
-Input and connectivity options include, 2x HDMI connections, 1x VGA connection and line out connections for headphones and/or external speakers.
+Again this is a 27inch width, IPS panel monitor, with a quick 5ms response time, 16.7 million display colors, 2million:1 dynamic contrast ratio over a max resolution of 1080p (1920×1080).
+Input and connectivity options include, 2x HDMI ports, 1x VGA connection and line out connections for headphones and/or external speakers.
 But the I2757FH does come with its own embedded speakers.
 Still, an external set is most definitely preferred.

 The monitor ships with VGA cable, power adapter, CD manual and base which allows for a 15 degree tilt adjust to the viewing angle.
 Assembling the monitor to the base is quite simple and straight forward.
 So let’s start with the aesthetics.
 The I2757FH is a looker!
 It’s insanely thin to the point of needing a sandwich.
 Again the borderless attempt leaves this one sans a lot of aesthetic fluff.
 Besides the thin black border, we have the brushed metal bar at the bottom of the panel.
 On it we see the AOC company logo and the touch-sensitive buttons for selecting your media source, adjusting dynamic contrast, volume, power and button to enter the OSD Menu.